 Today, I’m going to give you a little background on Lilikoi – or as you may know it, Passion Fruit.
 The Lilikoi grow on huge vines that creep up other trees and just go all over.
 As the fruit ripens, they just drop to the ground, and you go around picking them up.

 As you can see, the outer flesh is very thick, so even if it looks beat up, the inside is usually protected.
 The dark purple passion fruits we get here are just as delicious, but a little more acidic in taste.
 You can also cook our passion fruit curd from other passion fruit varieties.

 What is lilikoi curd?

 Well, lilikoi curd is very similar to lemon curd, a kind of pudding.
-It is beasically done with egg yolks, sugar and fruit.
+It is basically done with egg yolks, sugar, and fruit.
 It’s a sweet and fruity sauce, that goes on just about anything.
 Eat it on toast for breakfast, as cake topping, or just as is in fresh yogurt.